Yayaka/Yayaka/specification.md

 unless using other carriers, and when a carrier is sensored by a bad dictator, people can not express their feelings freely.
-From above, we characterize good carriers by 4 factors.
+To characterize good carriers, we suggests 5 factors.

 1. Handle any kind of work:
 People use many types of expression to communicate.